What is beard softener?

 Or beard oil.

 Okay, beard conditioner.
+Mmm maybe beard butter.

-How to keep your beard soft
+How to use a beard softener

 Applying a beard softener to your facial hair will give you that quickfire hit of softness.
 But if you want it to stay soft and fluffy, a good routine is as important as any product.
+How often you use your conditioner depends on the product chosen.
+Oil, balm and butter should be used daily, while conditioner and shampoo should be used 2/3 times a week.

 To keep your beard looking and feeling healthy, follow the Mo Bro’s 5 Step Process:

-- Wash it: Ideally, twice a week using a natural beard wash.
+1. Wash it: Ideally, twice a week using a natural beard wash.
 You can wash your beard daily using lukewarm water, but limit beard wash to twice a week.

-- Condition it: Apply beard conditioner after washing on the days you use beard wash.
+2. Condition it: Apply beard conditioner after washing on the days you use beard wash.

-- Hydrate it: Apply beard oil twice a day, morning and evening, and any time your beard feels dry.
+3. Hydrate it: Apply beard oil twice a day, morning and evening, and any time your beard feels dry.

-- Style it: Break out the beard balm or beard butter to prime your hair for styling.
+4. Style it: Break out the beard balm or beard butter to prime your hair for styling.
 Both of these products can be used whenever you want to tame your mane.

-- Comb it: Comb or brush your hair every day to help distribute products evenly around your beard, detangle hair and train hair to grow in the right direction.
+5. Comb it: Comb or brush your hair every day to help distribute products evenly around your beard, detangle hair and train hair to grow in the right direction.

 Take a look at this routine in-depth, with videos to accompany each step, in our post: The Mo Bro’s 5 Step Process to Better Beard Care.
+If you're also interested then our 4 Step Kit is our ultimate beard softener kit, following the first 4 of the 5 steps in the routine.

 Hopefully, this has given you the answer you were looking for.
 Essentially, beard softener is many things.
 If it was one thing, it would probably be beard conditioner.
 But if you want to keep your beard soft, you should invest in all of the products that help you do it.
+Mo Bros is committed to providing you with the best products, made in the UK, that we possibly can.

 Sign Up To Our Newsletter